appsecnoob/Appseclist/README.md

 Test for POST REQUEST  as GET and make sure server does not process it. (proxy)

 Test for GET request as HEAD which requires authentication is not treated differently.
+(Proxy)

 Test for xss reflected/stored, Dom based

 Check for ui redress aka clickjacking> anti click jacking header is present or not, frame busting code is present or not.